 Again, tools like AutoEurope and RentalCars can help you figure out the logistics of your trip a whole lot easier.
 I really recommend these businesses as they’ve made booking rental cars a breeze whenever I’ve hired a car abroad!

-6. Things to Check Before You Rent a Car in Croatia
+6. Things to Check Before You Rent a Your Car

 It does not matter what country you are renting your car in, before driving the car out of the lot, it’s important to do a few checks: